-Low Pressure Fuel System: The electric fuel pump, fuel filter and injection pump inlet comprise the low pressure fuel system.
-To prime these components (remove the trapped air), follow the same procedure as when the fuel filter is replaced (following section).
+The electric fuel pump, fuel filter and injection pump inlet comprise the low pressure fuel system.
+See Figure 8.
+These components are normally primed (purged of trapped air) at set installation.
 Be sure to check the fuel level in the tank and that the shutoff valve is open.